 A focus on the local unexpectedly drew me into regional and then global history.
 Later works explored the court culture of the Ming dynasty (1368-1644), early modern Chinese military history, Northeast Asia (especially Koryŏ-Chosŏn history), and eventually the Mongol empire and its various Eurasian successor states of the fourteenth and fifteenth centuries.

 As I encountered new places and peoples, I grew curious about their connected histories, including the realm of shared historical memories, diplomatic practice, and modes of rulership.
-My last two projects, In the Shadow of the Mongol Empire: Early Ming China (forthcoming Cambridge University Press) and Lord of Lords: Chinese Rulership in Fifteenth-Century Eurasia (under review), are attempts to think about early modern China's rich and diverse connections to neighboring polities.
+My last two projects, In the Shadow of the Mongol Empire: Early Ming China (forthcoming) and Ming China and Its Allies: Imperial Rulership in Eurasia (also forthcoming), are attempts to think about early modern China's rich and diverse connections to neighboring polities.
 I again approached the question through the prism of the Ming court in Beijing...and its surprisingly deep ties to places from Samarqand, Besh-Baliq, and Tibet to Mongolia, Korea, and more.

 My current book project is an effort to integrate Korean historical experiences into a global story, namely the tumultuous emergence of a new order as the Mongol empire deteriorated in the fourteenth and fifteenth centuries.

 BA, Hobart College; MA, PhD, Princeton University